RuofanChen/Olympic-Data-Visualization/README.md

 * Year (quantitative): Year
 * Medal (categorical): Which medal (gold, silver or bronze) did this athlete obtain
 * Country (categorical): Which country of political groups does this athlete belong to
-* Population (quantitative): The population of this county or political group
-* GDP.per.Capita (quantitative): The GDP/population for different country

 ## Questions & Tasks
 The following tasks and questions will drive the visualization and interaction decisions for this project:

 * Do most countries perform differently in the Winter Olympics and the Summer Olympics?
+Use a map to display the number of medals won by each country.
+According to the year and the type of Olympic Games (optional in winter and summer).
-* How does GDP per capita affect a country's performance?
+* How does GDP affect a country's performance?
+Use GDP and population data from 2015.
-* The trend of the number of medal for each country w.r.t. time.
+* Use a line chart to show the change in the number of gold medals in a country over time.
+* Wants to see the athlete with the most medals?
+Use a bar chart to show the total number of medals, type of medals, the year of the medal and the event in which the medal was awarded.
+* What about the country’s medal-winning project?
+Use a pie chart to show the country’s recent two Olympic medals.

 ## Sketches
 (insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks).